 Since diplomatic relations with the US were re-established in 2015, Cuba has fast grown in popularity as a travel destination.
-And as the largest Island in the Caribbean, it certainly isn’t short on attractions.
-Whilst there are plenty of reasons to visit Cuba, we’ve narrowed it down to 10 of the best.
+And as the largest island in the Caribbean, it certainly isn’t short on attractions.
+Whilst there are plenty of reasons to visit Cuba, we’ve narrowed it down to the 10 best reasons to visit Cuba.

 1. It’s still unspoilt